Emergency Response Information

 If a chemical spill occurs:

-- If you come into contact, immediately wash to avoid spreading.
+- If you come into contact with a suspected blood-borne pathogen, immediately wash area to avoid spreading.

 If a tornado warning is issued:

 - Proceed to an interior room or corridor and crouch near the floor, covering your head.

 - Stay away from windows, mirrors, glass and large unsecured objects such as desks or filing cabinets.

 - Do not use elevators.

 - If requested, assist persons with disabilities to shelter areas on the same floor.